Mahi87UK/emp-salary-app/README.md

 ## POST /users/upload  - to save employees information from csv

-eg: endpoint for localhost to test- > http://localhost:8080/users/upload (POST) with csv file as request param and sample file should be as below with headers
+eg: endpoint for localhost to test- > http://localhost:8080/users/upload (POST) with request param file (csv file to upload) and sample file should be as below with headers

  id,login,name,salary,startDate